GandalfDG/portfolio/content/posts/ready_to_go/index.md

 *Superman the Ride* at Six Flags New England, formerly *Bizarro* and before that *Superman - Ride of Steel*.
 If you're familiar with the ride you're probably thinking that's an ambitious first ride, and you'd be right.
-There are some taller, faster, more intense coasters out there, but it's really the full package with a 200+ foot drop sustained ejector and floater airtime, intense positive Gs in the spaghetti bowl section, and all with wide open trains without anything obvious to hold on to.
+There are some taller, faster, more intense coasters out there, but it's the full package with a 200+ foot drop, sustained ejector and floater airtime, intense positive Gs in the spaghetti bowl section, and all with wide open trains without anything obvious to hold on to.
 If I were to discover the joys of roller coasters all over again, let's say it's not what I would have started with.